Quantum Research Group

 Entangled photons generate true random numbers

-All images are from the Centre for Advanced Laser Techniques (CALT) at the Institute of Physics in Zagreb, Croatia
+This image is from the Centre for Advanced Laser Techniques (CALT) at the Institute of Physics in Zagreb, Croatia.

 Light —